5l1v3r1/tayyip_bot/README.md

-Telegram bot to get audio quotes from Tayyip.
+Telegram bot to get seemingly random audio quotes from Tayyip.